arbor-sim/arbor/doc/fileformat/nmodl.rst

 Prefer ``FUNCTION`` over ``PROCEDURE``.
-The latter *require* ``ASSIGNED RANGE`` variables to return values and thus stress the memory system, which, as noted above.
+The latter *require* ``ASSIGNED RANGE`` variables to return values and thus stress the memory system, which, as noted above, is not most efficient on current hardware.
 Also, they may not be inlined, as opposed to a ``FUNCTION``.

 ```PARAMETER``
 --------------